 How will you manage numbers if you are not pre-booking?

-We have made the decision not to put a pre-booking system in place (as of 28/07/2020) but are always assessing numbers and what we feel is safe.
+You can buy a ticket on the day but are always assessing numbers and what we feel is safe.

 We have 25 acres of garden and parkland so it is easy to social distance in our grounds, however we reserve the right to cap numbers if we feel social distancing is becoming impossible for our visitors outside.

-Inside the house we must cap numbers, we will be selling 50 tickets before 1:30 and 50 tickets after 1:30 each day.
-We will allow 20 people in house at anyone time, if you buy a ticket and there is already 20 people in the house, we will ask you to wait a little while before you enter the house, depending on the wait we might suggest you visit the gardens first.
+Inside the house we will allow 20 people in house at anyone time, if you buy a ticket and there is already 20 people in the house, we will ask you to wait a little while before you enter the house, depending on the wait we might suggest you visit the gardens first.